majoravery/avery/README.md

 Info

 - [ ] Increase page view real time (not sure if poss because it's a static site. maybe a web worker might be helpful here?)

-Listening To

-- [ ] artist does not scroll properly on mobile